ahmedrizwan/AndroidKotlinComponents/README.md

 Fetches Repositories from Github API
 - Rest API -> Retrofit
 - Database -> Room
-- Some other cool Helper Classes based on [GithubBrowserExample](https://github.com/googlesamples/android-architecture-components)
+- Some cool Helper Classes based on [GithubBrowserExample](https://github.com/googlesamples/android-architecture-components)
 - And a simple MainActivity that queries & shows the list of Repos

 ## BasicRx Version